The Vital Reminder Pro Athletes Are Giving Black Women About Self-Care

 Well, I want to give an honor and shout out to the pro athletes who have recently shown many of us a very different version of self-care.
 Though their actions aren't new to celebrities and high-earning everyday professionals, they've shined a renewed light on what truly matters when one thinks about preserving what's important in the grand scheme of things.
 The concept certainly takes a whole different turn once sports records, millions of dollars, career credibility, and people's livelihoods are at stake.

-I know I might hurt a few feelings with this one, but I'm going to go there: Their latest exercises in self-care on the part of our amazing athletic sisters puts the term "Black girl magic" on its heels and sparks a question of identifying what "strong" can look like that many of us don't want to face.
+I know I might hurt a few feelings with this one, but I'm going to go there: Their latest exercises in self-care on the part of our amazing athletic sisters put the term "Black girl magic" on its heels and sparks a question of identifying what "strong" can look like that many of us don't want to face.

 Jamie Squire/Getty Images

-Self-care takes a different spin when you think about the power of shaking off the mystical label given to Black women who are simply being excellent, gifted human beings (and should not be solely defined by race or skin tone when talking about our amazing-ness).
+Self-care takes a different spin when you think about the power of shaking off the mystical label given to Black women who are simply being excellent, gifted human beings (and should not be solely defined by race or skin tone when talking about our amazingness).

 This version allows us to throw that stereotypical, overused, superwoman cape to the side, and really start to look at what being the best version of ourselves requires—no matter what phase of life we might be in.